runticle/Bank-Tech-Test/README.md

 This is a simple Bank app to be used with irb in the command line.

+I have decided to fulfil the requirements using just one class, the Account class.

+The code passes all tests and linting tests.

 Clone the repo, run bundle and in your terminal run:

 ```
 irb